-If you have experience some most annoying things on any website or place of interest, we’d love to hear from you.
+If you have experienced some of these most annoying things on any website or place of interest, we’d love to hear from you.
 Take some time to fill out a contact form today.

-Facebook has many benefits for personal use: photo albums, important moments, news.
+Facebook has many benefits for personal use such as sharing photo albums, important moments, and news.
 It also has the potential for a great community environment.

 And that’s where the magic breaks down.

 A community, online or otherwise, only works when people know how to be good neighbors.

 Unfortunately, people do things on Facebook they wouldn’t usually do in their neighborhood.
 Maybe it’s a sense of cyber detachment.
 But those are real people behind each Facebook wall.
 Don’t make them want to delete their Facebook!

 It may be a good time to take a look at some of the most annoying things people do … and be sure you’re being a good Facebook neighbor.

 Sending game request!
 It seemed harmless in the beginning.
 People were helping each other buy virtual farm animals.
 They were sending virtual gifts to each other’s Facebook pets.
 It was fun for a season.
 But then it got out of control.
 Now it’s not just in-house Facebook games.
 It’s just about every game in the app store.
 People keep sending each other requests to join them in a game, or help them with a game.
 This behavior has reached epic proportions.

 I have nothing against playing games.
 In fact, I love games.
 But play them with people you know.
 In real life.
 At a party.
 At someone’s house.
 If you and someone else want to play online, that’s great too.
 But decide that between yourselves.
 Don’t send a game request to people you haven’t spoken to since high school.

 2. Tag You In Photos